 During state fiscal year 2016, OCTF established eight regional prevention councils to lead child abuse and neglect prevention efforts across the state.
 The role of each Regional Prevention Council is to administer child abuse and child neglect prevention programming and services approved by the Ohio Children’s Trust Fund Board.

-The Ohio Children’s Trust Fund selected the Montgomery County Human Services Planning and Development Department as the Western Ohio Regional Prevention Coordinator.
+The Ohio Children’s Trust Fund selected the Montgomery County Human Services Planning and Development Department as the Coordinator of the Western Ohio Regional Prevention Council.
 Montgomery County was granted $938,113.50 to coordinate the Western Ohio Regional Prevention Council from April 2016 through June 2021.
 The Western Ohio Region consists of 13 counties: Allen, Auglaize, Hardin, Mercer, Darke, Shelby, Logan, Miami, Champaign, Clark, Greene, Montgomery, and Preble.

 Each Regional Prevention Council is required to complete several deliverables such as development of a regional child abuse and child neglect needs assessment.
 The assessment has informed the development of a regional prevention plan, which identifies strategies for preventing child abuse and neglect throughout the Western Ohio region.
-An outreach plan will be implemented to make residents aware of available services.
+Services have been selected for nine of the 13 counties after Requests for Proposals were issued.
+An outreach plan is being implemented to make residents aware of available services.